Brokers upbeat about growth, despite challenges

 We’re helping brokers identify and tackle underinsurance in business clients through the expertise of our regional underwriting teams, and the enhancement of the quote journey for Property Owners on Fast Trade.
 This latest digital improvement to the number-one rated platform2 brings the capability of our Commercial Intelligence Tool (CIT) into Fast Trade, so brokers can find out instantly if the client is likely to be underinsured.
 If this is the case, CIT will recommend Sum Insured or, where there is insufficient data to recommend a limit, the broker can offer the client a discounted desk-based e-Valuation via Barrett Corp & Harrington.
 We also look to waive average for a large proportion of our SME policies traded regionally – and all Property Owners’ business placed via Fast Trade.

-Ryan Birbeck, Regional Brokers Director, Aviva
+Ryan Birbeck, Regional Brokers Director, Aviva, said;

 “Brokers are once again proving themselves to be incredibly resilient and a valuable adviser for their clients.
 Although challenging market conditions remain, Aviva’s Broker Barometer shows an economic environment that has opportunities, with marked increases in the number of enquiries on insurance issues and solutions.
 This is testament to the vital expertise brokers provide to their clients.”